Badri Roysam

 Badrinath "Badri" Roysam (born 1961) is an Indian-American professor and researcher.
 He is the current chairman of the Department of Electrical and Computer Engineering at the University of Houston Cullen College of Engineering.
 Dr. Roysam is notable as the creator of the FARSIGHT project, which is a collaborative effort to create an open source software toolkit to analyze multidimensional images.
 Roysam's work as a researcher focuses on cancer immunotherapy and neuroscience.

 In addition to interdisciplinary collaborations such as FARSIGHT, Dr. Roysam is also a proponent of the Electrical Power Analytics Consortium, which aims to improve the state of the power grid in the hurricane-prone Houston area.

 Education

 Roysam received his Bachelor of Technology degree from the Indian Institute of Technology (IIT) in 1984.
-He then went on to earn his master's degree from Washington University in St. Louis, Missouri in 1987, and his Doctor of Science degree from the same institution in 1989.
+He then went on to earn his master's degree from Washington University in St. Louis in 1987, and his Doctor of Science degree from the same institution in 1989.